-- Start with your knees bent, feet resting on the floor. - Slowly slide the heel of your affected leg down so that the leg straightens. - Slowly bring the heel of your affected leg along the floor, returning to the starting position. - Keep your heel in contact with the floor throughout the exercise. - Recommended to take off shoes during this exercise as your foot will slide more smoothly.
+- Start with your knees bent, feet resting on the floor. - Slowly slide the heel of your affected leg down so that the leg straightens. - Slowly bring the heel of your affected leg along the floor, returning to the starting position. - Keep your heel in contact with the floor throughout the exercise. - Taking off the shoes during this exercise is recommended as your foot will slide more smoothly.